ejlly/HackX/mu_vuln_apps/README.txt

 We put the whole website code inside a "website" variable.
 It is then looped through to generate all the necessary commands (a single command is too big, so the website code is split into several commands)

+The command used is first an "echo" of some string into the file (thus, the file is non-empty and a "sed" that replaces EOF "$" (hence the >sed 's/$/ARBITRARY_TEXT/') with our string will work just fine to append all the website code

 Thus, only changing the website variable allows one to put arbitrary website code, very easily (with the website_translator function)

 <!DOCTYPE html>